SuryaTanukuT/FullStackInterviewPrep/React/Components/Portals_Rendered_outside_hierarchy.md

 > 💡 Pro Tip: Combine Portals with CSS modules or utility-first styling like Tailwind for clean layering and transitions.
 ```

-Would you like me to prep the **next concept** or start compiling everything into a single comprehensive document with navigation?